Pathoschild/canimod.github.io/guides/creating-a-smapi-mod-advanced-config.md

    underlying file without using `this.Helper` directly:

    ```
-   config.ReloadFromFile(); // reload the settings from the underlying file
+   config.ReloadFromFile(); // reload the config from the underlying file
    config.SaveToFile(); // save changes to the underlying file
    ```